gom9000/xp-hardware/hardware-notes/conductors-and-wiring/README.md

 $$\Delta V_m = I \cdot R_m = (J \cdot A)(\rho/A) = \rho \cdot J$$

 **Resistivity ($\rho$)**: Since circuits are often inside closed or poorly ventilated enclosures, these notes deliberately use the temperature-corrected resistivity of copper at $50^\circ\text{C}$ rather than the standard $20^\circ\text{C}$ value.
-This assumes the worst realistic operating condition (a warm chassis, sustained load), giving the numbers below a built-in safety margin without having to track ambient temperature case by case:
+This assumes a conservative operating condition (a warm chassis, sustained load), giving the numbers below a built-in safety margin without having to track ambient temperature case by case:

 $$\rho_{50} = \rho_{20} \times [1+\alpha(50 - 20)]$$